alanarvelo/DHackathon/README.md

   + *Participant:* can withdraw prize, if they have received votes.
   + *Judge:* -
   + *No role:* -

-With the caveat, that anyone, with role or without role, can call `submitFunds`, `balance`, `isAdmin` at any stage.

 For a more techncial description of the above see [design pattern decisions](./design_pattern_decisions.md) and [avoiding common attacks](./avoiding_common_attacks.md).